 The Proud Mary Showboat departs from the marina of Lake Raystown Resort, the only option directly on the lake for cabin and hotel room rentals.

 Having explored Raystown Lake from land, I was excited to have a chance to hop aboard the Proud Mary Showboat to see the lake from the water.
 I decided to take a 90-minute sightseeing cruise that is offered any day the boat is operating.
-I’d previously taken several river tours in Pennsylvania, such as aboard the Hiawatha in Williamsport, the Gateway Clipper in Pittsburgh, and the duck boat tours in Pittsburgh, but hadn’t ever taken a lake cruise in PA.
+I’d previously taken several river tours in Pennsylvania, such as aboard the Hiawatha in Williamsport and the Gateway Clipper in Pittsburgh, but hadn’t ever taken a lake cruise in PA.

 On the lake cruise, the boat sails south past the Lake Raystown Resort.
 The trip travels five miles over the course of 45 minutes, turning around at lake mile marker 26.